 The sub-Laplacian $\mathcal{L},$ associated with a system of vector fields $X=\{X_i\}_{i=1}^{k}$ satisfying the H\"ormander condition, endows $G$ with a natural sub-Riemannian structure.
 The sub-bundle $\mathcal{H}=\textnormal{span}{(X)},$ of the tangent bundle $TG$ generated by the system $X,$ provides a natural setting to study subelliptic operators as $\mathcal{L},$ which is, in fact, hypoelliptic by an application of the theorem of sum of squares of H\"ormander.
-This kind of sub-Riemannian structures appears in many areas, to say, describing constrained systems in mechanics, or as limiting clases of Riemannian geometries (see e.g. Gordina and Laetsch \cite{GL} and reference therein).
-We also refer the reader to Bramanti \cite{Bramanti}, where the applications of these kind of sub-Riemannian manifolds are discussed, as its relation with the Kolmogorov-Fokker-Plank equation, the $\overline{\partial}$-Neumann problem, the tangencial Cauchy-Riemann Complex, the Kohn-Laplacian $\square_{b},$ and other differential problems.
+This kind of sub-Riemannian structure appears in many areas, to say, describing constrained systems in mechanics, or as limiting classes of Riemannian geometries (see e.g. Gordina and Laetsch \cite{GL} and references therein).
+We also refer the reader to Bramanti \cite{Bramanti}, where the applications of this kind of sub-Riemannian manifolds are discussed, as its relation with the Kolmogorov-Fokker-Plank equation, the $\overline{\partial}$-Neumann problem, the tangential Cauchy-Riemann Complex, the Kohn-Laplacian $\square_{b},$ and other differential problems.